Paulhfe/e-commerce-api/README.md

 ---

-Let me know if you need any adjustments or additional details!

 ## Additional Notes

 - **Node version**: Ensure you have Node.js installed (recommended version: LTS)
 - **Dependencies**: All dependencies can be installed with `npm install`.
-- **TypeScript Compilation**: TypeScript files are compiled into the `dist` folder.

 ---